-And no one is going to accuse these Thunderbirds of actual sporting qualities; any pretensions to that were fully abandoned when the format went to a four-passenger personal luxury coupe.
+And no one is going to accuse these Thunderbirds of having any actual sporting qualities; any pretensions to that were fully abandoned when the format went to a four-passenger personal luxury coupe.

 And watch where you drive that thing; these cars probably set an all-time low for clearance, which only got worse as the springs sagged in old age.

 Who cared about such mundane matters, when you’re ensconced in that cockpit, the swing away steering wheel back where it belongs, and piloting down that glassy smooth new pavement of the just-built interstate?
 The Thunderbird’s interior was at least as enchanting for me as the exterior.
 When you’re used to being packed into our 62 Fail-lane sedan with too many siblings with whom skin contact was not exactly desirable, just the idea of of bucket seats separated by that huge expanse of console was dreamy.